-According to the National Women’s Law Center (NWLC), women overall would lose about $418,000 over the course of a 40-year career due to the wage gap.
-It’s worse for women of color: “For Latinas, the career losses mount to $1,043,800 and for Black women, the losses are $840,040.”
+According to the Fawcett Society, women overall would lose about £300,000 ( over the course of a 52-year career due to the wage gap.
 That not only affects your ability to pay off loans, buy a home, or raise a family, but also your ability to retire securely later in life.

 So that first salary is essential.
 Contrary to popular belief, you can and should get started on your very first job — and there are ways to make the process feel true to you.